By Mayo Clinic Staff

 To make the chive cream, in a small blender or food processor, combine the chopped chives, yogurt, buttermilk, sugar and salt.
 Process until well blended.
 Cover and refrigerate until needed.

-In a large saucepan, heat the olive oil over medium heat.
+To prepare the soup, in a large saucepan, heat the olive oil over medium heat.
 Add the onion and saute until soft and lightly golden, about 6 minutes.
 Add the carrot and saute until the carrot is softened, about 5 minutes.
 Add the garlic and saute for 1 minute.
-Stir in the split peas, water, stock, and the pepper and bring to a boil.
-Reduce the heat to low, cover partially, and simmer until the peas are tender, 60 to 65 minutes.
+Stir in the split peas, water, stock, and pepper and bring to a boil.
+Reduce the heat to low, cover partially, and simmer until the peas are tender, about 60 to 65 minutes.

 In a blender or food processor, puree the soup in batches until smooth and return to the saucepan over medium heat.
 Reheat gently.

 Ladle into warmed individual bowls.
 Top each serving with a drizzle or swirl of chive cream and garnish with a sprinkle of chopped ham and a few long cuts of fresh chives.
-Serve immediately.
+Serve right away.

 Nutritional analysis per serving